agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 4. Generic Environment Variable Overrides
 -----------------------------------------

-Configuration values in config files can be over-ridden by setting the appropriate environment variable.
+Configuration values in config files can be overridden by setting the appropriate environment variable.

 The name of overriding environment variables are all upper-case and structured: